cybeco/cybersecandcyberinsurance/README.md

 # A Case Study in Cybersecurity Resource Allocation and Cyber Insurance

-This repository contains the code of the case of the study with the following directories:
+This repository contains the code of the case study with the following directories:

-* Appendix: the appendix algorithm implementation
+* Appendix: Implementation of algorithm in Appendix
-* Attackers: the attacker's problems
+* Attackers: Attacker's problems
 * Defender: Median problem
-* Impacts: the code of insurable/non-insurable impacts
+* Impacts: Code of insurable/non-insurable impacts
-* Input: all the code needed for the input of the case
+* Input: Code needed for input of the case
-* Output: contains the ouput of the Median problem with single or various attackers
+* Output: Ouput of Median problem with single or all attackers
-* Threats: contains the threats code
+* Threats: Contains threats code
-* analysis.R: functions needed for the analysis
+* analysis.R: functions needed for analysis
-* main.R: the case main
+* main.R: main code

 ### Prerequisites
-Following packages need to be installed (they will be installed automatically if they are not installed)
+The following R packages need to be installed (they will be installed automatically if they are not installed)

 ```
 dplyr